-6. Preliminary Conclusion
+6. Conclusion

-The Commission has preliminarily determined that the GOC has exerted numerous influences on the Chinese iron and steel industry, which have substantially distorted competitive market conditions in the iron and steel industry in China.
+The Commission has determined that the GOC has exerted numerous influences on the Chinese iron and steel industry, which have substantially distorted competitive market conditions in the iron and steel industry in China.

-In the current investigation, based on available information at the publication of the SEF, the Commission determined that various GOC influences identified in INV 177 and again in INV 190 continued to apply in the Chinese iron and steel industry.
+In the current investigation, based on available information, the Commission determined that various GOC influences identified in INV 177 and again in INV 190 continued to apply in the Chinese iron and steel industry.
 These were in the form of broad, overarching GOC macroeconomic policies and plans that outline aims and objectives for the Chinese iron and steel industry and more specifically the 'implementing measures' that go towards actively executing the aims and objectives of these policies and plans.